-STA2122 or STA2171 or QMB 3200 (or equivalent or more advanced coursework).
+STA2122, STA2171, QMB 3200 or equivalent.
 Some general knowledge of computer use.
-Familiarity with the basic ideas of statistics and probability including sample mean, sample standard deviation, expected value, variance, the normal distribution, and independence.
+Familiarity with the basic ideas of statistics and probability including sample mean, sample standard deviation, expected value, variance, the normal distribution, independence, hypothesis tests, and confidence intervals.
 Some prior exposure to covariance, correlation, and simple and multiple regression is useful, but not mandatory (since these topics will be discussed in lecture).